mrsac7/placement-resources/Slice/README.md

 # Slice
-> Collection of coding questions asked by Slice during placements at IITs
+> Collection of coding questions appearing in online assessment of Slice during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index